-At Compaas, we talk a lot about Salary Bands and Job Grades (or Job Levels).
+At Compaas, we talk a lot about salary bands and job grades (or salary ranges and job levels).
 Not only in blog posts, but every single day.
-Salary Bands and Job Grades are essential frameworks in any compensation strategy.
-We use them throughout our compensation analytics software to help companies dig into how they pay their employees.
+Salary bands and job grades are essential frameworks in any compensation strategy.
+We use them throughout our compensation management software to help companies dig into how they pay their employees.

 Here’s the basics on how they work together as the foundation of your compensation strategy.